Joint Communication Scheduling and Resource Allocation for Distributed Edge Learning: Seamless Integration in Next-Generation Wireless Networks: System Model and Initial Problem Formulation

 \section{System Model and Initial Problem Formulation}

-Consider a 5G NR system with TTI slots of lengths~$\Delta$\,(s).
+Consider a 5G NR system with TTI slots of lengths~$\Delta$\,(s){, where each time slot represents a schedulable time interval for resource allocation decisions}.
 It consists of a single cell with HB traffic UEs~$\setE$ using OFDMA.
 The service of \ac{DL} is expected to be integrated, we consider~$\setF$ the \acp{UE} that participate in FL.
 In total~$K$ \acp{RB} are available for both services.
 The bandwidth of one RB is denoted as~$B$\,(Hz).